 Bronxville is a somewhat small village located in the state of New York.
-With a population of 6,438 people and two constituent neighborhoods, Bronxville is the 271st largest community in New York.
-Bronxville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 6,407 people and two constituent neighborhoods, Bronxville is the 271st largest community in New York.
+Bronxville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Bronxville home prices are not only among the most expensive in New York, but Bronxville real estate also consistently ranks among the most expensive in America.